yekesit/cs600-project/README.md

     Isword.
 Judge if this node represents a word.
     Node_Child.
 Save every character.
     vector<string>.
 If this node represents a word, this node will be linked to a URL list. map<string,int>.
-Record the number of appearence times of the word in every URL.
+Record the number of appearance times of the word in every URL.
 ### Class Trie:
     This class is used to make a Trie tree marked with the root node and two functions: void Insert().
 Insert a word into the Trie tree, and add the URL in the vector of the last character.